Basil Brush: 2000s relaunch

-The original shows were recorded before a studio audience, composed mainly of children, but the new programme used a post-production laughter track instead of an audience.
+The original shows had been recorded before a studio audience, composed mainly of children, but the new programme used a post-production laughter track instead of an audience.
 Interspersed with the main programme, there were animated shorts in which Basil and/or another character is seen making jokes.
 The more recent puppet looks different from the original 1960s/1970s puppet in a number of aspects and, apart from being well-spoken, the voice of Basil is very different from the original Ivan Owen version.
 Basil Brush often breaks the fourth wall by having shots of the set and making references to how long the show is, and abusing the obvious way of walking across to other scenes.

 Preservation

 The British Film Institute in November 2016 announced The Basil Brush Show would be digitised as part of the BFI's five-year strategy for 2017–2022 to preserve programmes from the 1970s and 80s.
 Many of the tapes at the BFI's Conservation Centre in Hertfordshire were reportedly deteriorating and at risk of becoming unplayable.
+Since October 2023, the Film is Fabulous! project has reported a recovery of three episodes from the fourth series of The Basil Brush Show.
+Prior to this discovery, no episodes from this series were present in the archives, however now episodes 2, 6, and 10 of the 15 episode series exist in the archives.

 Other appearances

+Basil and Barney's Swap Shop

+Basil cohosted Basil and Barney's Swap Shop, a BBC gameshow series which ran between 2008 and 2010.